orkes-io/docs/docs/integrations/ai-llm/azure-open-ai.md

 ## Adding Azure OpenAI models to the integration

-Now, you have integrated your Conductor console with the Azure OpenAI provider.
+Now, you have integrated your Conductor cluster with the Azure OpenAI provider.
 The next step is integrating with the specific models.

 Azure OpenAI has different models, such as text-davinci-003, text-embedding-ada-002, gpt-35-turbo and more.
 Each model is to be used for different use cases, such as text completion, generating embeddings, etc.